-At the operating temperature, the engine cooling water is at high temperature and pressure, so it is dangerous to try to open the radiator tank cap.
-Wait until the radiator is cool enough to be touched by hand before opening the radiator tank cap.
-Loosen the radiator tank cap slowly to release the pressure, then loosen the cap.
+At the operating temperature, the engine cooling water is at high temperature and pressure, so it is dangerous to try to open the surge tank cap.
+Wait until the radiator is cool enough to be touched by hand before opening the surge tank cap.
+Loosen the surge tank cap slowly to release the pressure, then loosen the cap.

-\ After filling the coolant into the radiator, check for leakage for the radiator, radiator hoses and other parts of the cooling system and also for traces of water leakage under the engine.
+After filling the coolant into the radiator, check for leakage for the radiator, radiator hoses and other parts of the cooling system and also for traces of water leakage under the engine.

-4) CHECK OIL LEVEL IN ENGINE OIL PAN
+5) CHECK OIL LEVEL IN ENGINE OIL PAN

-- (1) Stop the engine, pull out the dipstick and check the oil level. - (2) The oil surface line on the dipstick should be between H and L. If below L, remove the filler cap and add engine oil through the oil level. - (3) Take the oil level gauge out again, and check the oil level. - \ Change the oil if it is marked dirty or discolored. - ▲ Oil level is to be checked with the truck placed at flat level and at least 3 minutes after the engine stopped. - ▲ Do not touch hot components or allow hot oil to contact your skin.
+- (1) Stop the engine, pull out the dipstick and check the oil level. - (2) The oil surface line on the dipstick should be between H and L. If below L, remove the filler cap and add engine oil through the oil level. - Change the oil if it is marked dirty or discolored. - ▲ Oil level is to be checked with the truck placed at flat level and at least 3 minutes after the engine stopped. - ▲ Do not touch hot components or allow hot oil to contact your skin.

-5) CHECK FAN BELT TENSION
+6) CHECK FAN BELT